Unfair Dismissal Experts

 A general protections dismissal application goes to a conference at the Commission.
 If it does not resolve, the Commission issues a certificate, and your only remaining path is to commence proceedings in the Federal Circuit and Family Court of Australia.

 In 2024-25, around a third of these matters did not settle and ended with a certificate.
+While we cannot represent you in court we will talk to you about your options going forward.

 Last reviewed